 Refrigerate 2 to 3 hours or until well-chilled and firm.

-Serve straight from the refrigerator; it's not safe to let this dish sit for a long time at room temperature due to the mascarpone and raw eggs.
+Serve straight from the refrigerator and enjoy!
+(Important: It's not safe to let this dish sit for a long time at room temperature due to the mascarpone and raw eggs.)

 - Substitute the cocoa powder with grated semisweet chocolate.